withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Renaming Properties

 Some names, such as `class`, are reserved in JavaScript.
-To pass such parameters into a component, you can rename them in your frontmatter with the `parameter: newName` sytnax:
+To pass such parameters into a component, you can rename them in your frontmatter with the `parameter: newName` syntax:

 `MyComponent.astro`
 ```astro